AFP Tumour Marker Test

 Is there anything else I should know?

-In general, the higher the AFP level in patients with cancer, the bigger the tumour or spread if there are liver secondaries.
+In general, the higher the AFP result in patients with cancer, the bigger the tumour or spread if there are liver secondaries.
 AFP decreases when your body responds to anti-cancer therapy.
 If AFP does not return to normal within about one month after cancer therapy, some of the tumour may still be present.

 An increase in AFP after remission suggests recurrence of the tumour.
 However, tumours originally producing AFP may recur without an increase in AFP concentration.